-This is just a mini status report for the first time of 2021, so I'm not gonna put a lot of extra stuff.
+This is just a mini status report for the first time in 2021, so I'm not gonna put a lot of extra stuff.
 Mostly just data.

 So far this year, there has been at least one Godot game published every single day.
 The peaks, unsurprisingly, match the Godot Wild Jam and the Gotm.io Jam deadlines, for the most part.

-At the current pace (~754 games in 3 months) 2021 is going to beat 2020 in total number of games by a decent margin: Give it or take 500 extra games, or a ~22% year over year increase.
+At the current pace (~754 games in 3 months) 2021 is going to beat 2020 in the total number of games by a decent margin: Give it or take 500 extra games, or a ~22% year-over-year increase.

 Of course, it could just be that more people are using the "Made With" label.
 But who wants to think like that?